-Blockchain technology is often thought of as synonymous to Bitcoin and other cryptocurrencies, as that is its most widely-reported use.
+Blockchain technology is often thought of as synonymous to Bitcoin and other cryptocurrencies, as that is its most widely reported use.
 However, Blockchain technology is an entity of its own, where ledgers of digital data can be shared and secured in a public, decentralized forum.
-Even as the technology is still relatively new, the number of software options being developed is rising exponentially, some for specific purposes, others for more generic application.
-Understanding how Blockchain operates to allow data to be secured and exchanged through distributed ledger cryptography is the first step to realizing its applications and usability for pharmaceutical, biotech, and medical device companies.
+While the technology is still relatively new, the number of software options being developed is rising exponentially.
+Understanding how Blockchain allows data to be secured and exchanged through distributed ledger cryptography is the first step to realizing its applications and usability for pharmaceutical, biotech, and medical device companies.

-This course will explore areas within the life sciences where early adoption is a possibility.
-A vendor-neutral review of current Blockchain software platforms and their potential fit within your organization will be provided.
-Finally, you will receive instruction on how to identify and execute the steps necessary for determining if Blockchain is applicable to your function within your organization.
-If applied incorrectly, blockchain technology and data usability can be very costly and time consuming.
-However, the alternative is an attractive solution for securing data and optimizing efficiencies.
-Following the “Enterprise Ontology” methodology of project establishment, step wise recommendations for decision making and approaching this endeavor will be provided.
+This course explores areas within the life sciences where early adoption is a possibility.
+This vendor-neutral course reviews current Blockchain software platforms and their potential fit within your organization.
+Finally, you will learn how to identify and execute the steps necessary to determine if Blockchain is applicable to your function.
+Applied incorrectly, Blockchain technology and data usability can be very costly and time consuming, however, used correctly, it is an attractive solution for securing data and optimizing efficiencies.

 During this interactive session, you will: